microsoft/playwright/docs/src/api/params.md

 ## context-option-devicescalefactor
 - `deviceScaleFactor` <[float]>

 Specify device scale factor (can be thought of as dpr).
 Defaults to `1`.
+Learn more about [emulating devices with device scale factor](../emulation.md#devices).

 ## context-option-ismobile
 - `isMobile` <[boolean]>

 Whether the `meta viewport` tag is taken into account and touch events are enabled.
 Defaults to `false`.
 Not supported in Firefox.
+Learn more about [mobile emulation](../emulation.md#isMobile).

 ## context-option-hastouch
 - `hasTouch` <[boolean]>

 Specifies if viewport supports touch events.
 Defaults to false.
+Learn more about [mobile emulation](../emulation.md#devices).

 ## context-option-javascriptenabled
 - `javaScriptEnabled` <[boolean]>

 Whether or not to enable JavaScript in the context.
 Defaults to `true`.
+Learn more about [disabling JavaScript](../emulation.md#javascript-enabled).

 ## context-option-timezoneid
 - `timezoneId` <[string]>